aerospike/aerospike-client-python/doc/client.rst

             Passing a string value to ``val`` is deprecated.
             This legacy operation performs raw byte concatenation, is not Unicode/DBCS-aware, and does not support string policy or ctx.
-            This function will not support strings in the next major client release.

         :param tuple key: a :ref:`aerospike_key_tuple` tuple associated with the record.
         :param str bin: the name of the bin.